Atelier Meruru: The Apprentice of Arland: Combat

 The game features a turn-based battle system.
 Battles are based on the idea that the princess, Meruru, is the leader and those accompanying her are considered "escorts."
 Meruru can use items in battle and depending on the conditions in battle, her escorts can chain attacks and the power of the items can be increased.
 The escorts have access to a range of special attacks that consume MP and later in the game gain access to powerful finishing moves.
 Totori and Rorona, as alchemists, are also able to use items, but cannot make use of the bonuses like Meruru.
 Opponents drop items that can be used for alchemy synthesis and the defeat of certain opponents are required to advance development in most areas.

 Rating controversy

 One month after the game's initial release in Japan, shipments were halted due to it having been mis-rated.
 It was re-released a few days later with a B rating from CERO.
 Its A (All Ages) rating was revoked and it was given a B (Ages 12+) rating instead due to some suggestive scenes featured in-game.
 The game was originally rated for all ages due to Gust Corporation allegedly not providing them with complete content of the game to review.
+A similar occurrence happened years later when the North American PS Vita release of Gal★Gun: Double Peace, rated M for Mature by the ESRB, was mis-rated on the back as E for Everyone, but with the correct depiction of sexual content.

 In Europe, the game has a PEGI rating of 12, citing violence, bad language and sexual content.